yev-ai/demo-post-fixes/README.md

 # TODO

+- Relearn react and fix this project to best practices

+  - interview was an example of code NOT to write lol
+  - need to relearn basically ...everything
+  - focus on state management like redux

+- Relearn NextJS. been doing backend only for too long

+  - middleware. need to get good at this again.
+  - partial page rendering and 'use cache' mostly.
+  - server actions seem useful instead of API routes.

 - Swap to Supabase for Auth, PGV, and Realtime.
 - Swap to Anthropic context protocol
+- client vs server tool usage because WebRTC
 - Go from there

 # Done